Quantifying brain microstructure with diffusion MRI: Theory and parameter estimation: The limit, regime (iii) : Multiple Gaussian compartments

 \end{enumerate}

-Overall, our (limited) experience tells that, no matter the implementation, the sensitivity to different scalar parameters varies dramatically (e.g. $f$ is obtained reasonably well while the sensitivity to $\Depar$ and $\Deperp$ is quite lousy) \cite{rotinv,baydiff}; with decreasing SNR, methods (a) and (b) yield noisier parameter maps while method (c) yields ``too clean" maps completely dominated by the mean values of parameter priors; multi-modality manifests itself in the explicit need for the branch selection in all three approaches.
+Overall, our current experience tells that, no matter the implementation, the sensitivity to different scalar parameters varies dramatically (e.g., $f$ is obtained reasonably well while the sensitivity to $\Depar$ and $\Deperp$ is much worse) \cite{rotinv,baydiff}; with decreasing SNR, methods (a)--(c) yield noisier parameter maps while method (d) yields ``too clean" maps completely dominated by the mean values of parameter priors; branch multi-modality manifests itself in the need for the branch selection (\ref{branch}) in all these approaches.

+It is yet difficult to evaluate {\it accuracy} of these methods in vivo because of lack of understanding of what the ground truth is, and because all these methods are strongly dependent on the branch selection/initialization/priors.

 The lack of precision (due to the ``continuous" degeneracy of shallow trenches) generally exists due to the multi-compartmental nature of the kernel (\ref{K}) \cite{rotinv}.
 One can say that any standard (directional) dMRI measurement effectively under-samples the scalar part of the model (\ref{S}), not providing enough relations between the scalar parameters (cf. Sec.~\ref{sec:bimodality} above), and over-samples the tensor (ODF) part.
-In other words, the system's true complexity lies within the kernel's parameters hidden in functions $K_l(b,x)$, Eq.~(\ref{S=pK}) --- while the ODF is in some sense ``lying on the surface".
+In other words, the system's true complexity lies within the kernel's parameters hidden in functions $K_l(b,x)$, Eq.~(\ref{S=pK}) --- while the ODF is in some sense ``on the surface".

-This prompts the need for ``orthogonal" measurement schemes \cite{dhital-isodw,szczepankiewicz2015,DIVIDE,skinner2016} which go beyond single (directional) pulsed-gradient encoding, and instead probe the scalar parameters in different combinations than entering the kernel projections $K_l(b,x)$, as we are now going to discuss.
+This prompts the need for ``orthogonal" measurement schemes \cite{Dhital2017,szczepankiewicz2015,martins2016,DIVIDE,Skinner2017,CODIVIDE,teddi,Dhital2017Da} which probe the scalar parameters in different combinations than entering the kernel projections $K_l(b,x)$, as we are now going to discuss.